stevetasticsteve/Anki_bulk_importer/Readme.md

 - [Anki 2.1](https://apps.ankiweb.net/)

 ### Installing
 Clone or download the whole folder and place it in Anki's add-on folder.
-Next time Anki boots CLA importer will be available under tools.
+Next time Anki boots bulk importer will be available under tools.

 OS | Defailt add-on folder location